 Puns.
 I try to make them all the time-when there's a good seed from a conversation.
 It's a perpetual challenge/puzzle to find them, and the more elaborate (yet legitimate) they can be made, the better.
 (Ooh!
 It tickles!)

-When I had the time and motivation, I used to be a decent 'romantic-era' composer as well.
-Can't say I've had a lot of inspiration lately, but when I was more driven, I could do some amazing things.
+When I had the time and motivation, I used to be a decent 'psedo-romantic-era' composer as well.
+I'm getting back into it again now that the PhD is done, but back in the day, I could do some amazing things.
 The gift is still there, it's just idle....
-Someday, muse, we will work together again.
-Someday...
+Come on, muse, let's go play together like we used to.....

 I have a weird tendency to gradually match the accent of the person I'm speaking to.
-I don't do it on purpose...it just winds up happening - sometimes with mildly hilarious results when I snap out of it or someone else notices.
+I don't do it on purpose...it just winds up happening, I swear! ......sometimes with mildly hilarious results when I snap out of it or someone else notices.
 I'm lucky it's never landed me in any serious trouble....
 (No, I'm not making fun of you - really.
 I don't even know that I'm doing it.
 Now, now - just put down that cudgel...)

 Mostly "classical" stuff from about Handel's time to Ravel's time.
 REALLY a strong interest in the period of about 1850-1910 (late Romanticism).
 A BIG fan of the Imperial Russian composers, especially a few of the more maligned/obscure (e.g. Glazunov, Kalinnikov).
 Also some of the 20th century German school (Zemlinsky, Joseph Marx, Korngold).

 Oddly enough, I've got a soft spot for pre-1940s jazz.
 Stuff from the 20s & 30s is...different, and kinda clever.
 So guys like Arden & Ohman, Eubie Blake, Venuti & Lang.
 Also, if you know who Adam Carroll (the pianist) is, and why he is amazing, then why haven't we met before?

 More modern/popular stuff would be like Queen (excellent harmonic structure and May's solos are very clever), but also a bit of CCR, The Police, Allman Brothers, No Doubt, Journey, Boston, AC/DC.
 You get the general flavor.